Natural Health & Wellness

 1. Assess the injury.

 The first thing you need to do is assess the injury.
-If your toe is severely swollen or discolored, it’s important to seek medical attention right away as this could be a sign of a more serious problem such as a broken bone.
+If your toe is severely swollen or discolored, seek medical attention right away.
+This could be a sign of a more serious problem such as a broken bone.

 However, if the swelling and pain are relatively mild, you can likely treat the injury at home.